squizz617/vuddy/README.md

 - **Linux or OS X** - *hmark* is designed to work on any of the operating systems.
 Tested OS distributions include Ubuntu 14.04, 16.04, and 18.04, Fedora 25, and OS X. Let me know if your OS is not supported.
-  - Confirmed in May 2024: VUDDY works seamlessly on Ubuntu 22.04, but you need to install Python 2
+  - Confirmed in May 2024: VUDDY works seamlessly on Ubuntu 22.04
-- **Python 2**, version 2.7.10 or newer - earlier versions may work, but not tested.
+  - Confirmed in Jan 2025: VUDDY works also on Windows 10
+- **Python 3** - VUDDY is now fully compatible with Python 3 (Jan 2025 onwards)
 - **python-tk** package - (only required if you want GUI) install from your package manager
 - **Java Runtime Environment (JRE)** - We recommend openjdk-8-jre.